teusink/Home-Security-by-OS-Hardening/README.md

 # Home-Security-by-W10-Hardening
-Description on how I configured the installation and Security of Windows 10 Home, and how I keep it fit for use and purpose.
+Description on how I configured the installation and Security of Windows 10 Home and Pro, and how I keep it fit for use and purpose.

 **Table of Contents**
 - Introduction